A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

+The implicit Jacobian term $(\deriv \x_B^* / \deriv \x_A)$ can be obtained using the implicit function theorem~\cite{Krantz2002TheIF, Rajeswaran2019ImplicitMAML}.
 Thus, in principle, we can compute the gradient with respect to the leader parameters and solve the nested optimization (to at least a local minimizer).
 To develop a practical algorithm based on these ideas, we use a few relaxations and approximations.
-First, it may be hard to compute the exact best response in the inner level with an iterative optimization algorithm.
-Thus, we use a large number of gradient steps to approximate the best response.
-Secondly, the implicit Jacobian term may be computationally expensive and difficult to obtain.
-In practice, this term can often be dropped (i.e. approximated as $0$) without suffering significant performance degradation, leading to a ``first-order'' approximation of the gradient.
-Such an approximation has proven effective in applications like meta-learning~\cite{maml, nichol2018first} and GANs~\cite{Goodfellow2014GenerativeAN, Heusel2017GANsTB, Metz2017UnrolledGA}.
-This also resembles two timescale algorithms previously studied for actor-critic algorithms~\cite{Konda1999ActorCriticT}.
+First, we approximate the best response with multiple steps of an iterative optimization algorithm.
+Secondly, we drop the implicit Jacobian term and use a ``first-order'' approximation of the gradient.
+Such an approximation has proven effective in applications like meta-learning~\cite{nichol2018first}, GANs~\cite{Heusel2017GANsTB, Metz2017UnrolledGA}, and multiple timescale actor-critic methods~\cite{Konda1999ActorCriticT}.
 Finally, since the Stackelberg game is asymmetric, we can cast the MBRL game in two forms based on which player we choose as the leader.

 \textbf{Policy As Leader (PAL):} Choosing the policy player as leader results in the following optimization:

 We solve this nested optimization using the first order gradient approximation, resulting in updates: